-Here’s how to get testimonials from your customers – and how to use them on your website and in your marketing.
+Here’s how to get testimonials from your customers – and how to use them on your website (or social media) and in your marketing.

 Why it’s important to get testimonials

 Other people are much more likely to want to buy from you and buy at the right price if someone else says that it’s great.
 After all, I could tell you that I’m the best business adviser in the world, but you’re much more likely to believe one of my clients if they say it.